-Many health problems don’t seem to point to poor gut health at first.
+Many digestive problems don’t seem to point to poor gut health at first.

 But looking closer, it may start to make more sense…

 The major role of the digestive system is to break down food and to absorb nutrients from this food into the body.
 If the gut is damaged, it doesn’t matter how healthy the food or supplements are, the gut will not be able to deliver those nutrients to the rest of the body.
 That can then lead to digestive problems.